Skip to main content

 • open distribution through builders and market venues

-• future secondary reuse for safe, legible positions
+• secondary reuse for safe, legible positions where supported

-That means wallets should eventually help participants understand what they hold:
+That means wallets can help participants understand what they hold:

 • active plan participation